duyquang91/JsonUI/README.md

       }
     },
     {
-      "questionPicker": {
+      "answerPicker": {
         "style": "singleChoice",
-        "items": ["This is an answer A", "This is an answer B", "This is an answer C"], "itemCorrect": ["This is an answer A"],
+        "items": ["This is an answer A", "This is an answer B", "This is an answer C"], "itemCorrect": [1],
         "titleCorrect": "Congratulations!
-Your anser is correct!",
+Your answer is correct!",
         "titleWrong": "Opps!
 Please try again!",
         "doneButtonTitle": "Done"
       }